Introduction

 Nutrient management:

 Cover crops aid in the control of nutrients in agricultural systems.
 They reduce the chance of nutrients seeping into water bodies by absorbing excess nutrients from the soil, especially nitrogen, phosphorus, and potassium.
 These nutrients are released when cover crops are cut down and absorbed into the soil, making them accessible for succeeding crops.
-This encourages effective nitrogen cycling and lessens the need for commercial fertilizers.
+This encourages practical nitrogen cycling and lessens the need for commercial fertilizers.

 Suppression of weeds: